Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 The Appearance List has several Headers: Uniforms, Character Pool, Barracks and Memorial.
 Under each Header there will be a list of appearances of soldiers from that category.
 Barracks and Memorial headers are shown only during a campaign, not in Character Pool.

 Each Header has an eye icon you can click to "fold" the group, hiding all of its members.

+During the campaign, character pool soldiers that are already in your campaign will be highlighted in green.
+This is done so that you know not to import the entire unit from character pool to avoid the same soldier appearing twice.

 [b]FILTERS[/b]